Leading Causes of Death By Age in the U.S. [2022 Update]

 Drug Overdose Deaths

-According to the Centers for Disease Control and Prevention, in 2020, there were more than 70,00 overdose deaths.
+According to the CDC, in 2020, there were more than 70,00 overdose deaths, which equates to nearly 200 overdoses every day.

-- 142 deaths per day from drugs like heroin
+- 142 deaths per day were from heroin

-- Four drug overdoses each day related to cocaine or methamphetamine use
+- Four overdose deaths each day from cocaine or methamphetamine use

 Causes of death in the U.S. are primarily dependent on age.
 While accidents start as the leading cause of death in children and teenagers, heart disease and cancer rise quickly in adults until they are by far the dominant cause of death in those over 65.